Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Abstract

 \section{Abstract}

-In this paper, we study the mixed problem for the new class of nonlinear reaction-diffusion PDEs with the nonlocal nonlinearity with variable exponents.
-Here we obtain results on solvability and behavior of solutions both when these are yet dissipative and when these get become non-dissipative problems.
-These problems are possessed special properties: these can be to remain dissipative all time or can get become non-dissipative after a finite time.
-It is shown that if the studied problems get become non-dissipative can have an infinite number of different unstable solutions with varying speeds and also an infinite number of different states of Spatio-temporal chaos that are generated by cascades of bifurcations governed by the corresponding steady states.
+In this paper, we propose a new mathematical model nonlinear reaction-diffusion PDE's describing the dynamics of propagation of cancer.
+Here the mixed problem for the proposed PDE's is investigated and by applying obtained results conclusions on the dynamics of propagation of cancer are drawn.
+These problems have nonlocal nonlinearity with variable exponents and possess special properties: these can be to remain either dissipative all time or become non-dissipative after a finite time.
+Here the solvability and behavior of solutions both when problems are yet dissipative and when become nondissipative are proved.
+It is shown that if the studied process gets become nondissipative can have various states, e.g. an infinite number of different unstable solutions with varying speeds, in addition, their propagation can become chaotic.
 The behavior of these solutions is analyzed in detail and it is explained how space-time chaos can arise.
-Since this problem describes the dynamics of cancer, we try to explain the behavior of the dynamics of cancer using obtained here results.
+Investigation of this mathematics model allows explaining the dynamics of propagation of cancer, which are provided here as conclusions for each case.